Whoaa512/starred/README.md

 - [x2bool/xlite](https://github.com/x2bool/xlite) - Query Excel spredsheets (.xlsx, .xls, .ods) using SQLite
 - [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable Javascript engine written in Rust.
 - [moonrepo/moon](https://github.com/moonrepo/moon) - A build system and monorepo management tool for the web ecosystem, written in Rust.
-- [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Run local code as if it were a pod in a remote Kubernetes cluster: real env vars, DNS, network, traffic.
-Used by AI coding agents and developers.
+- [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Run any process, on your machine or in an AI agent's environment, as if it were a pod in your Kubernetes cluster: real env vars, DNS, network, traffic.
 - [pomsky-lang/pomsky](https://github.com/pomsky-lang/pomsky) - A new, portable, regular expression language
 - [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
 We separated storage and compute to offer autoscaling, code-like database branching, and scale to zero.
 - [Orange-OpenSource/hurl](https://github.com/Orange-OpenSource/hurl) - Hurl, run and test HTTP requests with plain text.